getgrav/grav-learn/pages/2/06.forms/02.forms/04.reference-form-actions/doc.md

         fileprefix: feedback-
         dateformat: Ymd-His-u
         extension: txt
-        body: "{% include 'forms/data.txt.twig' %}"
+        body: "{% include 'forms/data.save.txt.twig' %}"
         operation: create
 [/codesh]

-The body is taken from the theme's `templates/forms/data.html.twig` file, provided by Antimatter and updated themes.
+If you leave `body` out entirely, it defaults to `forms/data.save.txt.twig`.
+That template is provided by the Form plugin, and a theme can override it with its own `templates/forms/data.save.txt.twig`.
+Use it rather than `forms/data.txt.twig` for saved files: `forms/data.txt.twig` is HTML-escaped because it also gets included into HTML email bodies, which would store `Tom &amp; Jerry` instead of `Tom & Jerry` in the saved file.

 > [!WARNING]
 > the `operation` can be either `create` (default) to create a new file per-form-submission or `add` to append to a single file.